2014 NFL draft

 The 2014 NFL draft was the 79th annual meeting of National Football League (NFL) franchises to select newly eligible football players to the league.
 The draft, officially the "Player Selection Meeting", was held at Radio City Music Hall in New York City on May 8 through May 10, 2014.
-The draft started on May 8, 2014, at 8 pm EDT.
+The draft started on May 8, 2014, at 8 p.m.
+EDT.
 The draft was moved from its traditional time frame in late April due to a scheduling conflict at Radio City Music Hall.